chrisakroyd/random-seedable/README.md

 ### bigIntArray
 `random.bigIntArray(size)`

-Generates an n size array populated with BigInts.
+Generates an n size array populated with Big Integers.

 ##### Parameters
 - size -> Size of the array to generate.